 Lunchbox No. 1 – Prosciutto Basil Sandwich with Brazilian Cheese Bread + Belgian Endives / Chicory + Goat Cream Cheese and Extra Virgin Olive Oil Dip + Olive Mix + Lemon Blueberry Muffins

-This super tasty and easy sandwich is made with homemade strawberry jelly (see Lunchbox No. 2 for recipe), fresh basil leaves and Prosciutto di Parma, on an authentic and easy to make Brazilian cheese bread.
-The goat cream cheese I bought from Trade Joe’s is mixed with 1 tsp of extra virgin olive oil and makes a great dip for the endives or chicory leaves.
+This super tasty and easy sandwich is made with homemade strawberry jelly (see Lunchbox No. 2 for recipe), fresh basil leaves and Prosciutto di Parma, on an authentic and easy-to-make Brazilian cheese bread.
+The goat cream cheese I bought from Trader Joe’s is mixed with 1 tsp of extra virgin olive oil and makes a great dip for the endives or chicory leaves.

 Lunchbox No. 2 – Cold Salmon Kale Salad with Miracle Noodles + Celery and Carrot Sticks + Brazilian Cheese Bread, Homemade Strawberry Jelly + Mix of Nuts + Something Sweet / Baked